Saint Germain Cocktail

 What is St. Germain?

-Originally created in 2007, St. Germain was named after the St. Germain-Des-Prés area of Paris.
-It’s naturally flavored, and here’s a little fun-fact for you, each bottle can contain up to 1,000 flowers.
-St. Germain tastes pleasantly floral, lightly herbal, sweet without being sugary, and is surprisingly versatile and makes for dynamic, complex cocktails.
+Created in 2007, St. Germain was named after the St. Germain-Des-Prés area of Paris.
+It’s naturally flavored, and here’s a little fun fact for you, each bottle can contain up to 1,000 flowers.
+St. Germain tastes pleasantly floral, lightly herbal, and sweet without being sugary, and is surprisingly versatile and makes for dynamic, complex cocktails.

 Saint Germain cocktail